esotalk/docs/database.md

 		))
 		->exec();

+<a name="schema"></a>
 ## Schema

-The **ETDatabaseStructure** class provides a way to easily manage and maintain the database schema without having to worry about writing complex `ALTER TABLE` queries specific to each upgrade.
+The **[ETDatabaseStructure](/api/class-ETDatabaseStructure.html)** class provides a way to easily manage and maintain the database schema without having to worry about writing complex `ALTER TABLE` queries specific to each upgrade.
 This class will automatically compare the current structure of the database to a defined schema, and perform the necessary operations to update the current structure so that it matches.

 An ETDatabaseStructure instance is accessible via the `ETDatabase::structure` method.
 On this object, the structure of a table can be defined by chaining method calls, starting with the `table` method, and following with `column` and `key` methods.
 Finally, the `exec` method is used to execute the queries necessary to get the database structure up-to-date.